Can I have both eyes treated at the same time?

 Can I get water in my eyes?

-No. You should avoid getting water in your eyes for about one week after surgery, so be careful to close your eyes when washing your face and hair.
+No. You should avoid getting water in your eyes for about one week after surgery, so avoid swimming and be careful to close your eyes when washing your face and hair.

 Is refractive surgery covered by insurance?